Wysłouch: Independence movement

 Members of the Wysłouch family were involved in the independence movement during the Partitions of Poland.
 At the end of the 18th century, Emmanuel Wysłouch was an officer serving in the Polish Legions during Napoleon's campaign in Italy.
 In the 19th century, Antoni Wysłouch and his wife, Teofila, took an active part in the January Uprising; they were close friends with the uprising leader, Romuald Traugutt, and Eliza Orzeszkowa, a well-known positivist writer.

 The family owned the estates of Pirkowicze, Sacha, Leżajka and others, most of which are currently abandoned or ruined.
 The exception is Pirkowicze house, now in Belarus, which serves as a local school.

-Descendants of the family include, among others, Małgorzata Sąsiadek, a renowned medicine professor at the University of Wrocław, and Stefan Cieśla, a Warsaw lawyer and banker.
-Both of them were involved in Solidarność, the opposition movement in the People's Republic of Poland.